 Visit Snoqualmie Falls Hydroelectric Museum and Park

-The hydroelectric museum’s exhibits are housed in PSE’s historic Carpenter Shop and Train Depot, which chronicle Charles H. Baker’s 1898-1899 development of the world’s first underground power station.
+PSE’s historic Carpenter Shop and Train Depot, which chronicle Charles H. Baker’s 1898-1899 development of the world’s first underground power station, house the hydroelectric museum’s exhibits.

-Please be advised on May 8th, 2017, the Snoqualmie Falls Park gift shop parking area, between the main and lower parking areas, will become “pay to park.”
+Please be advised that the Snoqualmie Falls Park gift shop parking area, between the main and lower parking areas is now “pay to park.”
 View this map for more information.
-In addition, starting Memorial Day 2017, there will be an Overflow Lot off of Snoqualmie Parkway at Railroad Avenue available, which can accommodate an estimated 150 vehicles.
+Also, there is an Overflow Lot off of Snoqualmie Parkway at Railroad Avenue, which can accommodate an estimated 150 vehicles.

 Puget Sound Energy's Snoqualmie Falls Hydroelectric Project, built in the late 1890s about 30 miles east of Seattle, is one of the Pacific Northwest's oldest hydropower facilities and home to the world's first hydroelectric plant built completely underground.